-South Carolina State Tobacco Plan
+South Carolina Tobacco-free State Plan

 SC CAN Quit

-1) screened for tobacco use, 2) is advised to quit if they are a smoker, 3) is entered into evidence-based tobacco cessation services or programs, and 4) receives follow up regarding quitting efforts.
+1) screened for tobacco use, 2) advised to quit if they are a smoker, 3) entered into evidence-based tobacco cessation services or programs, and 4) receives follow up regarding quitting efforts.

 We also serve as a central resource for model policies that are useful to coalitions and other groups working on change in their local communities.